 As well as the lessons from 2012, Andrew is one of the UK’s leading security professionals and can address the ‘nuts and bolts’ of security management, strategy and planning as well as assessing how organisations view security.
 He also speaks after dinner about the thankless task of security (if you’re good, nothing happens and everyone wonders why they bothered, if you fail…) and some of the strange requests and experiences he had in his career.

-To book Andrew Amery as the after dinner speaker for your next event or conference, simply contact the Champions Speakers agency via emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Andrew Amery as the motivational speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.